SAUSy-Lab/itinerum-trip-breaker/README.md

 1. Calculate a KDE based on time weighted GPS points, interpolated as appropriate.
 GPS points are also used as points where the PDF is estimated.
 This saves the cost of estimating a grid of points over sparse GPS data.
 2. Estimate an "activity threshold" for that surface.
 Id est, how high would a peak in the KDE be if someone spent X seconds at a given location, given the known parameters of
-	a) total time under the surface (sum of time weights)
+    - total time under the surface (sum of time weights)
-	b) average GPS error for the user
+    - average GPS error for the user
-	c) kernel bandwidth
+    - kernel bandwidth
 3. Points with a PDF estimate above the threshold are clustered into contiguous groups.
 4. The maximum PDF estimate from each group (the peak) will be taken as a possible activity location.
 (It's possible that it may make sense to use a polygonized version of the cluster as a definition of the activity location rather than a point from the peak.
 This is not implemented yet.)